District: District 3 - Marysville

 Contact: Jeremy Linder (530) 701-5209

-Marysville – Caltrans is alerting motorists about the next round of winter weather that is expected to impact travel across the Sierra Nevada on Presidents Day and into next week.
+Marysville – Caltrans is alerting motorists about the next round of winter weather expected to impact travel across the Sierra Nevada on Presidents Day and into next week.

-The National Weather Service (NWS) forecast calls for several feet of snow along mountain passes beginning late Sunday, February 15 with the potential for snow levels dropping down into the foothills by the middle of the week.
+The National Weather Service (NWS) forecast calls for several feet of snow along mountain passes beginning late Sunday, February 15, with potential for snow levels dropping into the foothills by midweek.

-A Winter Storm Watch has been issued Sunday, February 15 through Wednesday, February 18.
-The exact timing and amounts are still uncertain, however the confidence in a major snowstorm is high.
-Early estimates show around 1 foot of snow between 3,000 and 4,000 feet and 4 to 8 feet of snow at the higher elevations.
-Wind gusts are also forecast as high as 55 mph.
+A Winter Storm Watch has been issued from Sunday, February 15 through Wednesday, February 18.
+Early estimates show around 1 foot of snow between 3,000 and 4,000 feet, and 4 to 8 feet at higher elevations.
+Wind gusts may reach 55 mph.

-Motorists are highly encouraged to check the NWS forecast for any updates and avoid travel through the Sierra Nevada if possible.
-If motorists must travel through the Sierra Nevada, be prepared for chain controls, additional travel times and delays.
+Motorists are encouraged to check the NWS forecast for updates and avoid traveling through the Sierra Nevada if possible.
+If travel is necessary, be prepared for chain controls, longer travel times, and possible delays.

-Caltrans advises ensuring your vehicle has a full tank of gas or full charge, chains, and extra supplies in the event of an emergency or if traffic is held for an extended period of time.
-Those supplies should include but are not limited to: extra snacks, water, a blanket and a flashlight.
+Caltrans advises ensuring vehicles have a full tank of gas or full charge, chains, and emergency supplies such as snacks, water, a blanket, and a flashlight.

-The forecast calls for 2 to 3 inches of rain in the valley with gusty winds and isolated thunderstorms.
-Motorists traveling in the valley should be prepared for localized flooding, additional travel times and delays.
-Caltrans advises that vehicles have properly functioning headlights and windshield wipers and not to drive through flooded roads.
+The forecast calls for 2 to 3 inches of rain in the valley, with gusty winds and isolated thunderstorms.
+Motorists should be prepared for localized flooding and longer travel times.
+Vehicles should have properly functioning headlights and windshield wipers, and avoid driving through flooded roads.

-For additional information check Caltrans’ QuickMap before traveling for current road conditions and chain requirements or download the QuickMap app from the App Store or Google Play.
-Road information is also available on Caltrans’ website or by calling the California Highway Information Network automated phone service at 1-800-427-ROAD (7623).
+For current road conditions, chain requirements, and closures, check Caltrans’ QuickMap or download the app from the App Store or Google Play.
+Road information is also available on Caltrans’ website or by calling 1-800-427-ROAD (7623).

-Caltrans District 3 is responsible for maintaining and operating 4,385 lane miles in 11 Sacramento Valley and Northern Sierra counties.
-The department issues updates on X @CaltransDist3 and on Facebook CaltransDistrict3.
+Caltrans District 3 maintains 4,385 lane miles across 11 Sacramento Valley and Northern Sierra counties.
+Updates are issued on X @CaltransDist3 and on Facebook CaltransDistrict3.

 | CleanWaterCA.com | #BeWorkZoneAlert | Instagram | Threads | YouTube |